Virginia B. Evans: Early life and education

-In 1957, Evans moved to Orlando, Florida before relocating to Naples, Florida two years later.
-In Naples, she became a leading member and teacher at the Naples Art Association. but she returned to West Virginia in 1974 to spend the rest of her life with her family.
-She died in 1983 in Moundsville, West Virginia.

-Painting
+Painting and teaching

 Evans debuted her paintings in the Associated Artists of Pittsburgh's juried exhibits in 1923.
 During the late 1920s and early 1930s, paintings from her various European trips were exhibited in Wheeling, Pittsburgh, and New York City.
 Her paintings were widely displayed through the eastern U.S. during the 1930s.

 In a time when women rarely traveled alone, Evans traveled through the eastern U.S. and northern Europe.
 After her 1926 trip to study in France, Evans visited Europe again in 1928, 1929, and 1931, visiting Portugal, Spain, France, Great Britain, the Netherlands and Belgium, and Germany.
 In 1931, for her fourth voyage across the Atlantic ocean, Evans traveled as the sole passenger on a merchant freighter with thirty-four sailors.
 She chose the slower merchant vessel rather than a passenger liner in order to "study the ocean."
 Evans also showed little regard for the social conventions of her era, focusing instead on professional accomplishments and artistic success.
 For these reasons, many regarded her with suspicion or scorn.

 Evans showed work in the 1933 exhibit "The American Scene" at the John Herron Institute (now the Indianapolis Museum of Art) alongside artists Charles Davis, William Forsyth, Grant Wood, John Steuart Curry, Clifton Wheeler, and Zoltan Sepeshy.
 She also exhibited work in annual shows by the Tiffany Foundation Fellows in New York, and Society of Women Painters and Sculptors.
 She was elected to the Society of Women Painters and Sculptors in 1931.
 Also during the early 1930s, Evans' paintings were featured in solo exhibits at New York's Studio Guild and the New York Public Library.
+In 1936, Evans exhibited with a group of Virginian artists at the International Complex at the Rockefeller Center; and in 1938, she exhibited with another group of Virginian artists in the Annual National Exhibition of American Art in New York City, an invitational hosted by mayor Fiorello La Guardia.